pypose/pypose/CONTRIBUTING.md

 ```

 ### 3. Commit the code and pass the unit test

-- The committed code should pass through the unit test
+- Changes we want to commit should pass through the unit test

   ```shell
   # Pass all unit tests